aws/awsui-documentation/components/wizard.md

 # Wizard

-A multipage form that guides a user through a complex flow or a series of interrelated tasks.
+A multi-page form that guides a user through a complex flow or a series of interrelated tasks.
 A wizard consists of a navigation pane, header, main content area, and action buttons.